-It is not recommended for a formal diagnosis of DCD to be given before five years of age.
-This is because there is a lot of variation in children’s development before this age and also variations in the opportunities children have to experience motor skill.
+It is not recommended for a formal diagnosis of DCD to be given before a child is five years of age.
+The reason being that there is a lot of change in children’s development before this age and also variations in the opportunities children have to experience motor skill.
 However, this does not mean that a child who appears to be delayed in their motor skills before the age of five should not be closely monitored, or some form of intervention given.
-The child can be informally noted as having movement difficulties and appropriate actions taken to support the child’s needs.
+The child can be informally noted as having movement difficulties and the right actions taken to support the child’s needs.

 Developmental coordination disorder (also known as dyspraxia)

 Developmental coordination disorder (DCD) is a common developmental disorder that is diagnosed when an individual has severe difficulties in learning everyday motor skills, which cannot be explained by physical, sensory or intellectual impairment.
 Motor difficulties are seen as clumsiness, as well as slowed and inaccurate performance of motor skills.
 These affect all activities including dressing, using utensils and ball skills.
-Academic performance is also affected by the motor difficulties.
-The difficulties may be considered to be mild, moderate or severe.
+Academic performance is also affected by the motor difficulties and these difficulties may be seen to be mild, moderate or severe.

 Who can diagnose developmental coordination disorder?

-A diagnosis of DCD is usually undertaken by different professionals as a part of an interdisciplinary team, after gathering information from the child, parents, and school to see how the difficulties impact on every day life.
-You may need to approach your GP for a referral to an interdisciplinary team.
+A diagnosis of DCD is usually undertaken by a number of different professionals as a part of an interdisciplinary team, after collecting information from the child, parents, and school to see how the difficulties impact on everyday life.
+You might need to approach your GP for a referral to an interdisciplinary team.
 That team would consider the information about your child’s coordination and conduct a formal, standardised assessment looking at your child’s co-ordination.
-They will also rule out other reasons for your child’s motor difficulties (for example cerebral palsy or muscular dystrophy).
+Throughout this process they would also rule out any other reasons for your child’s motor difficulties (for example cerebral palsy or muscular dystrophy).